tnas/introspectorfilter/index.markdown

 [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/){:target="_blank"}
 `StringUtils` class to removes diacritics (~= accents) from strings.

-The examples below assume that a `List<Post>` collection is provided.

 Assumptions:
 - A `List<Post> postsCollection` is provided to be filtered.
 - A primitive type value (`textFilter`) to be used as a filter is provided.